rirolab/rirolab.github.io/undergrad.markdown

 permalink: /undergrads/
 ---

-# We are looking for highly motivated undergrad interns for this winter 2022.
+# We are looking for highly motivated undergrad interns for this summer 2023.

 ## Potential topics for Undergrads
 - Natural-language grounding for mobile manipulation